Gibbs paradox: Illustration of the problem

-The paradox is averted by concluding the indistinguishability (at least effective indistinguishability) of the particles in the volume.
+The paradox is averted by assuming the indistinguishability (at least effective indistinguishability) of the particles in the volume.
 This results in the extensive Sackur–Tetrode equation for entropy, as derived next.

 Calculating the entropy of ideal gas, and making it extensive

 In classical mechanics, the state of an ideal gas of energy U, volume V and with N particles, each particle having mass m, is represented by specifying the momentum vector p and the position vector x for each particle.
 This can be thought of as specifying a point in a 6N-dimensional phase space, where each of the axes corresponds to one of the momentum or position coordinates of one of the particles.
 The set of points in phase space that the gas could occupy is specified by the constraint that the gas will have a particular energy: